 6. HA Simon (1962) The architecture of complexity In the transition period, when (the too vague) cybernetics and (the too general) general systems theory was turning into something more useful—complexity theory—Herbert Simon was on fire.
 This essay is maybe not that obscure.
 Still, I’d say it is underread.
 Fifty-odd years later, the complex systems field is still revolving around the ideas here summarized by Simon.

-7. A Tversky, D Kahneman (1967) Judgment under uncertainty: Heuristics and biases This is probably the most well-known paper of the list (over 40,000 citations and Kahneman being the other Nobel Prize winner on the list).
-I first read it as a final year Ph.D. student, and it completely changed the way I thought about how to understand people and model social systems.
+7. A Tversky, D Kahneman (1967) Judgment under uncertainty: Heuristics and biases This is probably the most well-known paper on the list (over 40,000 citations and Kahneman being the second Nobel Prize winner on the list).
+I first read it as a final-year Ph.D. student, and it completely changed the way I thought about how to understand people and model social systems.
 It is also a good summary of (the still very readable) book of the same name.

 9. K Kaneko (2007) Evolution of robustness to noise and mutation in gene expression dynamics I really like Kaneko et al. ‘s way of solving concrete, experimentally testable problems with simulation modeling.
 This is probably my favorite paper.
 I was lucky enough to visit the group twice, but our projects didn’t get where we wanted them to go.
 (I’m still a bit vexed about it.)
 Besides, this was the first PLoS ONE paper I ever heard about.